-C Rating is an indicator of continuous discharge rate of a LiPo.
-It’s designed to allow users to easily calculate the maximum constant discharge current you can draw from the LiPo pack safely without harming the battery pack.
+C Rating is an indicator of the continuous and burst discharge rate of a LiPo battery.
+It allows users to easily calculate the maximum current you can draw from the LiPo safely without damaging the battery.

 Max Current Draw = Capacity x C-Rating

-You might wonder, can I draw more current than the above figure (i.e. over 20A in the example)?
-You could, but it’s not recommended as batteries it’s bad for the battery’s health, and the battery might not be able to deliver the desired power anyway.
+You might wonder, can I draw more amperage than the above figure (i.e. higher the 20A given in the example)?
+You could, but it’s not recommended.

-Energy that is lost to resistance will turn into heat, and this is what causing the battery to get warm when discharging at high current.
-It might even “go puffed” (become swollen) in some extreme cases.
+Energy that is lost to resistance will turn into heat, and this is why the battery gets warm when it’s discharging.

 Can You Trust C Rating?

 C rating can be a useful tool to help you select a LiPo battery, unfortunately many RC LiPo manufacturers nowadays use inflated C-rating numbers for marketing.
 Therefore, while C rating is an indication of how good a LiPo is, you should only take it as a grain of salt..

 Check out my testing and reviews if you are not sure what batteries to buy.

 C rating is also used to refer to how quickly you should charge a LiPo battery (or how much current to pump into the LiPo when charging).